-Our Mission 2
+Our Mission ζ

 About Our Physician

-Skin Cancer Information.
+Skin Cancer Information

 What Is Skin Cancer?

-Types of Skin Cancer
+Types of Skin Cancer -4

 Basal Cell Carcinoma

 Squamous Cell Carcinoma

-Melanoma
+Melanoma ١.

-Skin Cancer Facts and Figures.
+Skin Cancer Facts and Figures

 What Causes Skin Cancer?
 6

 Ultraviolet (UV) Light and Sunburns

 Genetics/Heredity

 Other Causes

-Skin Cancer Treatments, ., \
+Skin Cancer Treatments 8

 Surgical Methods 8

 Electrodessication and Curettage

+Surgical Excision

-Surgical Excision Mohs Micrographic Surgery
+Mohs Micrographic Surgery

-Laser Therapy
+Laser Therapy O O O O O O

 Cryotherapy

 Non-Surgical Methods 9

-Imiquimod (Aldara)
+Topical Therapy

 Radiation Therapy

-Photodynamic Therapy Photodynamic Therapy
+Photodynamic Therapy

-Your Treatment at SeaCoast Skin Surgery.
-00000
+four Treatment at SeaCoast Skin Surgery 10

-Mohs Micrographic Surgery.
-10
+7 10

 Why Does My Cancer Need Mohs Surgery?

 The Process: How Does Mohs Surgery Work?

 Reconstruction: Repairing the Wound

 About Our Mohs Surgery Unit

-Laser Therapy.
-13
+Laser Therapy 13

 Surgical Excision 13

-What to Expect if You Are a Skin Cancer Patient at S

-Before You Arrive ea Coast Skill Surgery14
+What to Expect if You Are a Skin Cancer Patient at Sea Coast Skin Surgery.
+Before You Arrive 14

 Consultation and Examination

-Mohs Surgery: The Process (Diagram)
+Mohs Surgery:The Process (Diagram)

 Surgery

 What to Expect after Surgery

 Follow-up Visits after Surgery

 Frequently Asked Questions 22

-Pre-Operative Surgical Checklist 25
+Pre-Operative Surgical Checklist

-25
+Skin Cancer Detection and Prevention

+Office Policies and Procedures

 Welcome to SeaCoast Skin Surgery.
 Our practice specializes in the treatment of skin cancer.
 Your doctor has referred you to our office for evaluation and treatment of your skin cancer.
 We specialize in Mohs Micrographic Surgery and Laser Surgery that utilize highly sophisticated microscopic and technologic methods to provide the highest possible cure rates with the least amount of surgery.
+To date, Dr. Viehman has performed more than 35,000 Mohs procedures.